-Central Lakes College Associate Degree nursing program is accredited by the Commission for Nursing Education Accreditation (CNEA).
+The Central Lakes College Associate Degree Nursing Program is accredited by the Commission for Nursing Education Accreditation (CNEA).
 In addition, Central Lakes College is accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools.
 The AD Nursing Program is approved by the Minnesota Board of Nursing.
-Graduates of the CLC AD Nursing Program obtain an Associate in Science Degree (AD) in Nursing and are eligible to take the National Council Licensure Examination (NCLEX-RN).